 Assume that “Interface VLAN 1” with IP range 10.10.10.0/24 has routing access to the whole VPN network.
 If we “attach” the remote access users via the PPTP tunnel to this VLAN and assign them an IP address in the range 10.10.10.0/24, then they will have full access to the whole network resources.

 In this scenario we will be authenticating users from local usernames configured on the Cisco router.
-For a more scalable and secure solution, I recommend using an external RADIUS server to authenticate users.
+For a more scalable and secure solution, I recommend using an external RADIUS server to authenticate users (or other AAA external server for full Authentication and Authorization control).

 For this example our hardware is a cisco 867VAE-k9 with image c860vae-advsecurityk9-mz.152-4.M3.bin installed.